serokell/blog-posts/Optimizing K Framework Part 2/article.md

 Although the change resulted in a 6% speedup, it also caused some integration tests to fail, and unfortunately, we were unable to find a way to fix them while keeping the pre-computed hash in `TermAttributes`.

-So, to avoid storing pre-computed hash in `TermAttributes`, we [cached the hash](https://github.com/runtimeverification/haskell-backend/pull/3338) of the `TermLikeF` in the `TermLike` itself and extract it in the `Hashable` instance instead of recursively traversing into the `TermLikeF`.
+So, to avoid storing pre-computed hash in `TermAttributes`, we [cached the hash](https://github.com/runtimeverification/haskell-backend/pull/3338) of the `TermLikeF` in the `TermLike` itself and extracted it in the `Hashable` instance instead of recursively traversing into the `TermLikeF`.
 To achieve this, we modified the `TermLike` definition:

 ```hs
 data TermLike variable = TermLike__